 Maintain metabolism, strengthen tissues, and more

-The importance of minerals in a horse’s diet is well established, for everything from helping metabolize nutrients in the diet, maintaining connective tissue’s health, helping oxygen reach muscles, and more.
+The importance of minerals in a horse’s diet is well established, including helping to metabolize nutrients in the diet, maintaining connective tissue’s health, helping oxygen reach muscles, and more.
 EquiMix includes seven organic minerals (selenium, iron, magnesium, zinc, copper, manganese, and cobalt) and three micro minerals (boron, chromium, and vanadium).

 “One of the most interesting minerals in that group is selenium,” Vandergrift said.
 “For many years, the feed industry in general used an inorganic selenium source called sodium selenite.
 Now we have an organic selenium source; sometimes you’ll see it on a label as selenium yeast or selenomethionine.
 In the body, selenium has to be bonded or complexed with methionine in order to be biologically effective.